 How To Clean A Durastill Water Distiller

 Learn exactly how to clean a Durastill water distiller in 3 easy steps!
-Plus learn how to extend the life of your distiller up to 30 years with our maintenance tips and tricks so stay tuned until the end of the video.
+Plus learn how to extend the life of your distiller up to 30 years with our maintenance tips and tricks!
 One of the most frequently asked questions is: "How do I clean my Durastill water distiller?"

 You can download the Ultimate Cleaning & Maintenance Guide for Durastill Water Distillers PDF below (coming soon).
-You can print it out and hang it by your water distiller as a quick and easy reference guide.
+Print it out and hang it by your water distiller as a quick and easy reference guide.

 HOW TO Clean A Durastill Water Distiller in 3 Easy Steps